kaikaichen66/ACFNet/README.md

 # ACFNet

-**ACFNet: Asymmetric Cross-layer Fusion Network with Semantic Consistency Enhancement for Photovoltaic Defect Detection**
+**ACFNet: Asymmetric Cross-layer Fusion Network with Semantic Context Enhancement for Photovoltaic Defect Detection**

 This repository provides the implementation of ACFNet, including the model configurations, dataset configurations, training and validation scripts, and pretrained weights used in the study.